okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/find-your-app-credentials/main/index.md

 <!-- I don't think this article needs nutrition facts; it is too short and simple -->

-## Overview

-If you're building an app integration using one of our software development kits or client libraries, you may run into the following message:
+If you're building an app integration by using one of our software development kits or client libraries, you may run into the following message:

 > **Note:** Your client ID is missing.
 Replace `${clientId}` with the client ID of your Application.
 You can copy it from the Okta Admin Console in the details for the Application that you created.